A Driver-Vehicle Model for ADS Scenario-based Testing: The SDV Model

-Given a target state set, trajectory generation computes a smooth motion profile between the current vehicle state and each target state in the Frénet frame.
-We use an approach that plans each trajectory as a pair of quintic polynomials, in longitudinal and lateral direction, respectively~\cite{werling:2010:optff}, which minimizes jerk to reflect smooth and comfortable driving.
-A quintic polynomial is a jerk-minimal connection between two points $P_0$ and $P_T$, in a one-dimensional problem with $p(t)$ as location and $T$ as the motion duration~\cite{1989:takahashi}.
-The total accumulated jerk over the one-dimensional trajectory is given by \ref{eq:jerk}:
+Given a target state set, trajectory generation computes a smooth motion profile between the current vehicle state and each target state in the Frénet frame (\figref{fig:cutintrajectory}).
+We use an approach that plans each trajectory as a pair of quintic polynomials, in longitudinal and lateral direction, respectively, which minimizes jerk to reflect smooth and comfortable driving~\cite{werling:2010:optff}.
+A quintic polynomial is a jerk-minimal connection between two points $P_0$ and $P_T$, with $p(t)$ as location and $T$ as the motion duration~\cite{1989:takahashi}.
+More precisely, such a quintic polynomial minimizes the total accumulated jerk over the one-dimensional trajectory:

-Trajectory generation creates a trajectory by computing the coefficients of two quintic polynomials, $S(t)$ for the longitudinal dimension as $p(t)$, and $D(t)$ for the lateral direction as $p(t)$, to fit the boundary conditions: the initial state $\textit{VehicleState}_\text{Frénet}(t_0)$ and each of the target states $\textit{VehicleState}_\text{Frénet}(t_0+T)$ from the target-finding step.
-This results in a candidate set that respects the target constraints.
+This step generates a trajectory by computing the coefficients of two quintic polynomials, $S(t)$ for the longitudinal dimension as $p(t)$, and $D(t)$ for the lateral direction as $p(t)$, to fit the boundary conditions: the initial state $\textit{VehicleState}_\text{Frénet}(t_0)$ and each of the target states $\textit{VehicleState}_\text{Frénet}(t_0+T)$ from the target-sampling step.
+This results in a candidate set that respect the maneuver target constraints.